 For rates and fees of the American Express® Gold Card, click here.

 It depends on what airlines you want to book.
-For example, Iberia allows you to book some business class flights for as few as 34,000 points one-way.
-As another example, you can book British Airways business class for as few as 61,000 points one-way and Air France business class from 53,000 points one-way.
+For example, Iberia allows you to book some business class flights for as few as 34,000 points one-way, and you can book Air France business class from 53,000 points one-way.

 Stephen is an established voice in the credit card space, with over 70 to his name.
 His work has been in publications like The Washington Post, and his Au Points and Awards Consulting Services is used by hundreds of clients.